ryantd42/NY-Legislative-Git/2023/A105A-2023/bill.md

   ___________

- Introduced by M. of A. SAYEGH -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced by M. of A. SAYEGH -- read once and referred to the Committee on  Consumer  Affairs  and  Protection  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend  the general business law, in relation to prohibiting retail establishments from refusing to accept payment in cash

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-This  act  shall  be  known and may be cited as the "cash acceptance act".
-  § 2.
-The general business law is amended by adding a new section  396- ii to read as follows:
+The general business law is amended by adding a new section 396-ii to read as follows:
   §  396-II.
 CASHLESS  POLICIES PROHIBITED.
 A. AS USED IN THIS SECTION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (I) "FOOD-SERVICE ESTABLISHMENT" SHALL  MEAN  AN  ESTABLISHMENT  WHICH